SELLER CENTRAL INTEGRATIONS

 Access surfaces

-Hosted MCP server, signed connector URLs, scoped API keys, and REST API
+Hosted MCP server, signed Connector URLs, scoped API keys, and REST API

 Common targets